christopherhurt/Pioned/README.md

 Then use `yarn start` to start the development server.
 It will be running at [localhost:8080](http://localhost:8080/).

-To run the server, use `yarn serve`.
+To run the game server, use `yarn serve`.

 To do both at once, use `yarn dev`.